floraxinru/NLP_HotelReviews/README.md

 Future work which will provide more insights include building a regression model to predict ratings based on certain words in the reviews, clustering the reviews as well as hotels to look for patterns, and filtering out reviews that could be misleading (“no negatives”) to increase the prediction accuracy of the Naive Bayes Classifier to a number even higher than 92.5%.

 I would also like to try different kinds of visualizations and improve the appearance of the current ones.
 The next visualization to try would be using a Folium map to visualize geographic locations of the hotels as well as nationalities of reviewers

+Also I would like to try using ULMFiT (see update above) to improve the accuracy of text classification for this dataset or a larger, more complex dataset.